Peter Okebukola: Career

 Okebukola began working as an account supervisor at the Nigerian Explosives and Plastics Company, Lagos, in 1969.
 Transitioning to education, he assumed the role of a science teacher at Holy Saviour's College, Mushin, Nigeria, in 1970, progressing to become the head of the science department at Ososo Grammar School, Ososo, Nigeria, in 1973.
 He served as the head of the science department at C.A.C.
 Teacher's College, Efon-Alaye, Nigeria, from 1974 to 1978.
 In 1978, he joined the Oyo State College of Education, Ilesa, Nigeria, as a senior lecturer in science education, where he taught courses in biology education, science curriculum and evaluation, and educational research methods.

 Okebukola's association with Lagos State University (LASU) began in 1984 when he assumed the role of the director of the science education department.
 Progressing through the academic ranks, he became a professor of science and computer education in 1989.
 His range of courses includes science education, computer education, environmental education, e-learning, quality assurance in higher education, and educational evaluation.
 He has supervised more than 100 doctoral students and over 200 master's students.
 He has been dean of the faculty of education, director of the centre for environmental sciences, director of the centre for general Nigerian studies, director of the centre for planning studies, and chairman of the committee of deans.
 In 2017, he was appointed as a distinguished professor of science and computer education at LASU.

 Okebukola serves as the chairman of council at Crawford University, a position he has held since 2015.
 Additionally, he is chairman of the board of trustees at Caleb University, another private university in Lagos State, Nigeria.
 He is a member of the board of trustees of Bells University of Technology, Afe Babalola University, and National Open University of Nigeria.
-He leads the Global University Network for Innovation (GUNi-Africa) since 2000 and serves as the executive chairman of the Okebukola Science Foundation, a non-governmental organisation championing science education and research in Africa.
+He leads the Global University Network for Innovation (GUNi-Africa) since 2000 and serves as the executive chairman of the Okebukola Science Foundation.

 Okebukola has served as a consultant to UNESCO, UNICEF, the World Bank, UNDP, the African Union, the Association of African Universities, and the International Council of Associations for Science Education.
 He was involved in the development of a pan-African quality assurance and accreditation framework, the establishment of the African Quality Rating Mechanism, and the implementation of the African Higher Education Harmonization Strategy.
 He has been a lead facilitator, delivering online training to over 10,000 academics in 62 universities across Africa and spearheaded the e-learning program for federal civil servants in Nigeria, involving over 70,000 participants.

 Since 1986, Okebukola has contributed to popularising science in Africa.
 He has served as a consultant to numerous African countries, aiding in the development and implementation of strategies for promoting science education and communication.
-Additionally, he has produced and hosted several radio and television programs on science and technology, as well as written works, including books and articles on science education and communication.
+He has produced and hosted several radio and television programs on science and technology, as well as written works, including books and articles on science education and communication.